-This is why it is so frustrating because one doctor says eat fat and the other doctor says avoid fat – it is massive confusion.
+This is why it is so frustrating because one doctor says 'eat fat' and the the other doctor says 'avoid fat' – this causes massive confusion.

-You need to understand what the actual research really say about diabetes.
-According to some research articles that show the relationship between a low carbohydrate diet compared to a low fat diet.
+You need to understand what the actual research really says about diabetes.
+According to some research articles that show the relationship between a low-carbohydrate diet compared to a low-fat diet:

-“Severely obese subjects with a high prevalence of diabetes or metabolic syndrome gain more weight during six months on a carbohydrate-restricted diet than calorie or fat restricted diet with relative improvement in insulin sensitivity”
+“Severely obese subjects with a high prevalence of diabetes or metabolic syndrome gain more weight during six months on a carbohydrate-restricted diet than on a calorie or fat-restricted diet with relative improvement in insulin sensitivity.”

-“Very low-carbohydrate diets or ketogenic diets have been in use since the 1920’s as a therapy of epilepsy and can, in some cases, completely remove the need of medication.
+“Very low-carbohydrate diets or ketogenic diets have been in use since the 1920’s as a therapy for epilepsy and in some cases, can completely remove the need for medication.

-Over the last decade or so has provided evidence of therapeutic potential of ketogenic diets as diabetes, polycystic ovary syndrome, acne, neurological diseases, cancer and cardiovascular.”
+Over the last decade or so, there has been evidences of the therapeutic potential of ketogenic diets for illnesses such as diabetes, polycystic ovary syndrome, acne, neurological diseases, cancer, and cardiovascular problems.”

 These are studies that show that saturated fats are not that bad.
 You don’t want to be afraid of fat.

-There are 7 studies out there and one is about showed a weak relationship was called “Almost a Significant Relationship”.
+There are 7 studies out there and one is showing a weak relationship regarding this, called “Almost a Significant Relationship”.

-6 Studies show there were no influence effect on your blood sugars by eating saturated fats.
+6 Studies show there is no influence or effect on your blood sugars when eating saturated fats.

-Guru’s out there have ignored these and focused on 1 weak study that there are using to get the population off the fat and on the sugar.
+Gurus out there have ignored these and focused on 1 weak study that they are using to get the population off the fat and on the sugar.

-So, you keep eating the sugar but you are not getting any better but you are on medication.
+So, you keep eating the sugar but you are not getting any better, and you are on medication.

-There is something called the Insulin Index which a study to look at the relationship between non-carbohydrate things that stimulate insulin.
+There is something called the Insulin Index which is a study looking at the relationship among non-carbohydrate things that stimulate insulin.